 Locke and his men putting Brienne into a pit with a hungry bear, with only a wooden sword to defend herself.
 And laughing and singing as they anticipate her getting killed and eaten.

 Gendry's ordeal at the hands of Melisandre.
 First he is drugged with likely spiked wine and then is seduced by her, only to be tied to the bed and have leeches attached to his chest, abdomen, and... somewhere very painful.

-Granted it's directed at Joffrey after he persists in making a total dick of himself again and this boarders with Crowning Moments of Awesome and Funny, but Tyrion's very audible and cold rage in his tone and the look of fury on his face as he holds a knife to the table as he fearlessly threatens to cut off his dick in front of everyone certainly left many viewers as silent as the court.
+Granted it's directed at Joffrey after he persists in making a total asshole of himself again and this borders with Moments of Awesome and Funny, but Tyrion's very audible and cold rage in his tone and the look of fury on his face as he drives a knifepoint into the table and fearlessly threatens to cut off Joffrey's dick in front of everyone certainly left many viewers as silent as the court.
 Note that up until this point, Tyrion has done nothing worse than slapping his nephew and making non-serious threats behind his back and all to help him be a better man, but it's obvious at this point after Joffrey has attempted to have him killed and refuses to quit humiliating him, Tyrion's hatred for Joffrey is just as strong if not stronger than Joff's.

 Joffrey's ever growing madness.
 It's very subtle, but he's pretty much telling Sansa to her own face how he plans to invoke Lord's Right and rape her after Tyrion's had her.
 He doesn't wait for a response telling her Ser Meryn and Ser Blout will hold her down for him.

 The White Walker stalking towards Sam and Gilly, while a huge flock of crows perk on a nearby weirwood tree and scream.
 We also see just how useless normal weapons are against the White Walkers, when it grabs Sam's sword and shatters it.